ANGSD-wrapper/angsd-wrapper/README.md

 angsd-wrapper <wrapper> <config>
 ```

-Where < wrapper > is one of the available routines that ANGSD-wrapper can run and < config > is the relative path to the corresponding configuration file.
+Where <wrapper> is one of the methods that ANGSD-wrapper can run and <config> is the relative path to the corresponding configuration file.

 To see a list of available wrappers, run